Aljaz-mohamed/Predictive-Water-Usage-Modeling-Project/README.md

 - **Time Series Forecasting**: Implementation of LSTM, GRU, and XGBoost models to predict water consumption patterns.
 - **Anomaly Detection**: Utilization of the ADTK library to detect unusual water usage behaviors.
 - **Exploratory Data Analysis (EDA)**: Insights into water consumption trends across various household fixtures.

-This project is a part of the CSC8633 Group Project in Data Science, conducted in collaboration with Newcastle University and industry partners.

 ---

 ## Repository Structure